Los Angeles International Airport: Cargo

+Statistics

-An Air Tahiti Nui Airbus A340-300 and four Airbus A380-800s from Lufthansa, British Airways, Air France and Singapore Airlines parked at Tom Bradley International Terminal in April 2015.
+An Air Tahiti Nui Airbus A340-300 and four Airbus A380-800s from Lufthansa, British Airways, Air France and Singapore Airlines parked at Tom Bradley International Terminal in 2015.

-An Avianca Airbus A321 with two American Airlines and one JetBlue aircraft in the background in September 2017.
+An Avianca Airbus A321 with two American Airlines and one JetBlue aircraft in the background in 2017.

 It is the world's eighth-busiest airport by passenger traffic and eleventh-busiest by cargo traffic, serving over 87 million passengers and 2 million tons of freight and mail in 2018.
 It is the busiest airport in the state of California, and the fifth-busiest (2022) airport by passenger boardings in the United States.
 In terms of international passengers, the second busiest airport for international traffic in the United States, behind only JFK in New York City.

 The number of aircraft movements (landings and takeoffs) was 700,362 in 2017, the third most of any airport in the world.